 *** CHANGE TO INTERNATIONAL SHIPPING PLEASE READ ***

 As of 8/18/15 USPS requires all customs forms to be printed from their website.
-The website is here.
+The website is here. *iOS users have experienced difficulties using the Safari browser.
+Please use a different browser if any erros occur.

 We cannot accept handwritten customs forms under any circumstances.
 If you are unable to print a customs form from USPS.com, you may take a handwritten customs form to a non-CPU USPS Post Office.